QuangHaiNguyen/Project_Requirement/Example/README.md

 ## Example

 In the same folder, you will find an excel file called Example showing you how to emplemnt the Preject Management template.
-A lot of time and date in the Example is not consistent because I have change them for the purpose of testing.
+A lot of time and date in the Example is not consistent because I have created it for mock test.

 ## Requirement of this project